ardgnar/FailureCode/README.md

 # FailureCode
-Code for failure of materials clas
+Code for failure of materials class